lingtalfi/nullos-admin/README.md

 ```

 Note that the columns that you specify via searchColumns are passed to the sql where clause,
-and therefore you cannot use the column aliases.
+and therefore you have to use the **concrete notation** (cannot use the column aliases, see the columns disambiguation in the
+nomenclature section).

 This means that if your fields look like this: